Securities Lending Facility

 Interest is payable only in respect of open term securities lending transactions.

-- The interest rate payable by a counterparty on cash lent by the RBA under a reverse repurchase agreement against the collateral securities will be the RBA cash rate target.
+- The interest rate payable by a counterparty on cash lent by the RBA under a reverse repurchase agreement against the collateral securities will be 25 basis points.

-- The interest rate payable to a counterparty on cash borrowed by the RBA under a repurchase agreement against the Treasury Bonds or Treasury Indexed Bonds will be the RBA cash rate target less a margin determined by the AOFM.
+- The interest rate payable to a counterparty on cash borrowed by the RBA under a repurchase agreement against the Treasury Bonds or Treasury Indexed Bonds will be zero.

 In the case of an intraday securities lending transaction, the counterparty will be subject to charges applied by the RBA to reflect fees levied by Austraclear on the RBA in relation to the transaction.